 13111 Bammel N. Houston Rd.
 Houston, TX 77066

-The next Soccer Challenge Soccer Camp will take place Spring Break of 2015, and you can sign your child up here!
+The next Soccer Challenge Soccer Camp will take place Spring Break 2017, and you can sign your child up here!

-We invite your child to participate in C3′s Math, Science & Reading Camp this Summer!
+We invite your child to participate in C3’s Math, Science & Reading Camp next Summer!
 They will learn from quality teachers who work and live right here in our community.

 Elementary School Students, 3rd – 5th grades